Auburn roars past Kentucky in OT for first Final Four trip

 Auburn roars past Kentucky in OT to reach Final Four for the first time

-Bryce Brown scored 24 points, Jared Harper and Anfernee McLemore made the plays that mattered in overtime, and the fifth-seeded Tigers rallied from a 10-point hole to beat second-seeded Kentucky 77-71 on Sunday to earn the Auburn program its first trip to the Final Four.

-Harper finished with 26 points for the Tigers (30-9), who roared through Kansas and North Carolina just to reach the finals of the Midwest Region.
-But few gave the plucky bunch of 3-point specialists much of chance against the star-studded Wildcats (30-7), especially after they lost versatile forward Chuma Okeke to a gruesome knee injury in the closing minutes against the Tar Heels.
+Jared Harper led the way with 26 points, including the tying basket in regulation and a crucial series of layups in overtime.
+Bryce Brown added 24 points and Anfernee McLemore came up big in the extra session, helping Auburn (30-9) set a school record for wins with its 12th straight.

+“We wanted to make history,” Pearl said.
+“You have to understand, at Auburn in athletics, we’re not Cinderellas in anything.
+We’re really, really good in all those other sports.
+We win championships.
+Been a long time since men’s basketball has been good.”

-Chuma was there in more than just spirit, though.
-He was rolled behind the bench in his wheelchair early in the second half, and was right there to join in the celebration at the buzzer.
+Okeke was there in more than just spirit, too.
+The sophomore forward, who tore his ACL in the final minutes against the Tar Heels, was rolled behind the bench in a wheelchair early in the second half.

+“Moving him to the gym, sitting him on the bench — he doesn’t want the camera on him,” Pearl said.
+“He must have been watching the first half at the hotel and said, ‘I can’t stay here.
+I got to go.”’

 The Tigers had only reached the Elite Eight once before, and that was 33 years ago.
 But after twice losing to Kentucky during the regular season, they rose to the occasion on the game’s biggest stage.

+Next stop: the Final Four and a national semifinal date with Virginia.

+“I’m so glad we came out and battled the whole entire 40 minutes for Chuma,” Brown said.
+“If he was out there, he would have made a huge difference.”

-They forced overtime when Harper made a tying layup with 38 seconds to go then the diminutive guard scored the first four points of the extra session.
-And when Ashton Hagans scored for Kentucky, it was McLemore who added back-to-back baskets that forced the Wildcats to play catch-up.
+Auburn forced overtime when Harper made a tying layup with 38 seconds left, and the diminutive guard scored the first four points of the extra session.
+When Ashton Hagans scored for Kentucky, McLemore added back-to-back baskets that forced the Wildcats to play catch-up.

 They never made it all the way back.

-Samir Doughty made the second of two free throws to give Auburn a 74-71 lead with 16.1 seconds left, and the Wildcats' Keldon Johnson misfired at the other end, wrapping up a victory that will surely send the Auburn fan base streaming to Toomer's Corner.
+Samir Doughty made the second of two free throws to give Auburn a cushion with 16.1 seconds to go, and the Wildcats’ Keldon Johnson misfired at the other end.

+“They played aggressive.
+They played tough.
+They bumped and it was a grinding-type game,” Kentucky coach John Calipari said.
+“They deserved to win the game.”

-PJ Washington had 28 points and 13 rebounds to lead the Wildcats, though he had a shot blocked that could have given his team the lead in the closing seconds.
-Johnson added 14 points and Hagans had 10.
+PJ Washington came off the bench and had 28 points and 13 rebounds for the Wildcats, but he also had a shot blocked that could have given his team the lead in the final seconds of regulation.
+Johnson added 14 points and Hagans 10, though he committed seven turnovers.

+“We thought we were going to win,” said Washington, who declined to say whether it was his final game at Kentucky.
+“Just a lot of emotions not being able to finish it the way I wanted to.”

-Auburn coach Bruce Pearl admitted his team would need to shoot lights-out to beat Kentucky, and midway through the first half the Tigers were still searching for the switch.
+Pearl acknowledged his team would need to shoot lights-out to beat Kentucky, and midway through the first half, the Tigers were still searching for the switch.

-The team that knocked down 17 3-pointers in a regional semifinal win over North Carolina missed seven of its first eight shots.
-Brown clanked two wide-open attempts in the first minute, and his brazen bunch quickly found themselves staring up at a big hole against a much bigger team.
+The team that knocked down 17 three-pointers against North Carolina missed seven of its first eight shots against Kentucky.
+Brown clanked two wide-open attempts in the first minute, and his brazen bunch quickly found themselves staring at a big hole against a much bigger team.

 The plan for Big Blue Nation was simple: bludgeon Auburn inside.
 And it became a whole lot easier when forwards Malik Dunbar, Horace Spencer and Austin Wiley picked up two fouls apiece.

-Dunbar earned his third before halftime, earning a seat next to Pearl on the bench.

-Yet despite a depleted front line, the SEC Tournament champs managed to stay in the game.
-Harper kept dashing to the rim for layups, he converted a four-point play late in the half, and the Tigers — who had won 11 straight after a blowout loss at Rupp Arena — were within 35-30 at the break.
+Despite a depleted front line, the SEC Tournament champs managed to hang tough.

+Harper kept dashing to the rim for layups, he converted a four-point play late in the half, and the Tigers were within 35-30 at the break.

 It took Brown finding his rhythm for the Tigers to find the lead.